Current Ecodesign Guidelines

 - Industrial products

-Manufacturers of the above products are required by these guidelines to reduce energy consumption and negative environmental impacts as early as their design phase.
-In addition, there is a new energy label focused on these guidelines.
+Manufacturers of the above products are required by these guidelines to reduce energy consumption and negative environmental impacts already in their design phase.
+To visit the directives of the relevant categories, click on the hyperlinks.
+With this comes a new energy label tailored to these guidelines.
 It can be seen in Figure 1.
-It shows that in addition to the energy efficiency class, energy consumption in kWh/100 operating cycles, appliance capacity, water consumption and noise level are also expressed.
+It shows that in addition to the energy efficiency class, energy consumption in kWh/100 duty cycles, appliance capacity, water consumption and noise level are also expressed.